bendisposto/probparsers/README.md

 - answerparser - parser to read answers from the ProB prolog core
 - unicode - lexer that transforms Event-B expressions and predicates from ASCII to Unicode syntax and vice3 versa (note: this is not extensible!)
 - cliparser - glue code for embedding the parser in the prolog core (deprecated!)
+- translator - translator for B expressions to java

 ## Contributors
-The libraries contain contributions from (in alphabetical order) Jens Bendisposto, Marc Büngener, Fabian Fritz, Sebastian Krings, Michael Leuschel, Daniel Plagge
+The libraries contain contributions from (in alphabetical order) Jens Bendisposto, Marc Büngener, Fabian Fritz, Sebastian Krings, Michael Leuschel, Daniel Plagge, David Schneider

 ## Licence